How Money Ranked the 2022 Best Colleges

 For this factor we used 10 indicators, weighted as shown:

-Net price of a degree: 30%.
-Money uses a unique estimate of college prices.
+Net price of a degree (30%): Money uses a unique estimate of college prices.
 We started with the “sticker” price provided by the college to the federal government.
 The full cost of attendance includes tuition, fees, room, board, books, travel and miscellaneous costs.
 (In calculating tuition and fees for public colleges, in-state amounts were used.)

 We then subtracted the average amount of institutional aid provided per student by the college.
 That gave us an estimate of the net price the college charged an average student for the most recent academic year these data were available.

+Next, we used federal data on the percentage of students who graduate from that college in four, five and six years to factor in how long a typical student is enrolled before earning a degree.
 We generated an estimated net price for a series of six years, inflating each slightly since tuition prices typically rise each year.
-We then created a weighted average total net price, based on those prices and the proportion of students who complete their degrees within four years, five years, and in six years.
+We then created a weighted average total net price, based on those prices and the proportion of students who complete their degrees within four years, five years and six years.
 A handful of exceptions are made for institutions with longstanding co-op programs, as those programs intentionally extend the length of a degree and no tuition is charged during co-op periods.

-The federal net price estimate for a year’s costs is typically lower than Money’s estimate because the Department of Education subtracts almost all grants — federal, state and institutional — while we only subtract aid provided by the school, for reasons described in the ‘caveats’ section below.
+The federal net price estimate for a year’s costs is typically lower than Money’s estimate because the Department of Education subtracts almost all grants — federal, state and institutional — while we only subtract aid provided by the school, for reasons described in the ‘limitations’ section below.

 Money gives the net price sub-factor a very heavy weighting because surveys consistently show that the cost of college is one of families’ biggest worries.
-About half of freshmen in 2019 said cost was a “very important” factor in where they ended up attending, according to a survey from the Higher Education Research Institute at UCLA.

-Net price by income bracket: 20%.
-The federal government reports the annual average price paid at each school by federal aid recipients broken down into five income groups.
+Net price by income bracket (20%): The federal government reports the annual average price paid at each school by federal aid recipients broken down into five income groups.
 Given the way college costs have outpaced income growth in the last few decades, even many middle-income families report that paying for college is out of reach.
 As a result, we look at three income brackets to capture affordability for low- and middle-income families.
+We award the most weight to the lowest income group as an indicator of how well the college targets need-based financial aid:

 • Net price for students from families earning $0-$30,000 (10%)